President Donald Trump to attend US Open men's singles final as a client guest

-NEW YORK (AP) — President Donald Trump is planning to attend the men’s singles final at the U.S. Open on Sunday as a client guest and will watch the match from a suite, a spokesperson for the U.S. Tennis Association said Friday.
+NEW YORK (AP) — President Donald Trump is planning to attend the men’s singles final at the U.S. Open on Sunday as a client guest and will watch the match from that client's suite, a spokesperson for the U.S. Tennis Association said Friday.

+The USTA did not identify which client Trump will be a guest of.
+It’s set to be Trump’s first appearance at the Grand Slam tournament in New York since 2015.

+Trump frequently attended in the years before that when he lived in New York and before he launched his political career.
+He now primarily lives at his Florida estate, Mar-a-Lago, when he's not in Washington.

 The Trump Organization once controlled a suite at the U.S. Open which was adjacent to the television broadcasting booth in Arthur Ashe Stadium, but suspended it in 2017, during the first year of Trump’s first term.